philipmendels/use-flexible-undo/stories/make-undoable-multi.md

-You can make multiple separate calls to **makeUndoable** (or any of its variations such as **makeUndoables** or **makeUndoablesFromDispatch**).
-It is not possible to have multiple undoables with the same action type.
-Existing undoables with the same type (either created in a separate call in the same render, or from the same call in a previous render) will be overwritten.
+You can make multiple calls to **makeUndoable** or to any of its variations such as **makeUndoables** or **makeUndoablesFromDispatch**.
+It is however not possible to have multiple undoable functions with the same action type.
+Previously made undoable functions with the same type (either the same function in a previous render or a different function in the same render) will be overwritten.
 It is up to you to avoid conflicts in action types.

 ```typescript
 const add = makeUndoable<number>({